top of page

 Support for victims of discrimination and political persecution

-We created an emergency support hotline, where over 300 volunteers provide support in Arabic and Hebrew to people experiencing racism, discrimination, dismissal from their jobs, or expulsion from universities.
+We created an emergency support hotline, where over 300 volunteers provided support in Arabic and Hebrew to people experiencing racism, discrimination, dismissal from their jobs, or expulsion from universities.
 The support hotline connects people with relevant mental health and legal aid resources, as well as de-escalation techniques.

 bottom of page